syncfusion-content/blazor-docs/blazor/range-slider/how-to/time-range-slider.md

+---
+layout: post
+title: How to Time Range Slider in Blazor Range Slider Component | Syncfusion
+description: Checkout and learn about Time Range Slider in Blazor Range Slider component of Syncfusion, and more details.
+platform: Blazor
+control: Range Slider
+documentation: ug
+---

 # Time Range Slider

 The time formatting can be achieved same as the date formatting using `TicksRendering` and `TooltipChange` events.
 The process of time formatting is explained in the below sample.